Funding and Eligibility

 - Provide details about all other sources of funding that you have received.

-If funding is granted, you will need to submit an Outcomes Report.
-You will be notified regarding your Outcomes Report due date.
+If funding is approved, you will need to commit to a grant agreement, which will be sent to you for signature, and complete an Outcomes Report.
+You will be notified regarding your Outcomes Report due date, which is generally in February following funding.
 Refer to the Outcomes Toolkit for resources to assist you with your

 You can submit a funding request under $10,000 for consideration at any time.
 The deadlines to submit funding requests of $10,000 or more are: